sscheib/sscheib.github.io/_posts/2023-05-08-ansible-apis-jinja2.md

 .. but what about option 1?
 Would you really change the file **again** and restart or reload the SSHd **again**, although you verified that the appropriate value for `PermitRootLogin` has been set?
 Of course not.

-This is precisly what idempotency with regards to Ansible is.
+This is precisely what idempotency with regards to Ansible is.
 Ansible compares a desired state to an existing state for each task in the play and acts accordingly.
 If there is nothing to change to achieve the desired state, nothing is changed.
 In theory (and mostly in practice) this type of transaction (checking whether the desired state is already present) takes up less resources and thus needs less time to apply when compared to an operation that actually changes something.

 Idempotency enables you to rerun the same automation over and over again and you will always receive the same result.
 If something changed, you know that somebody or something has messed around with your system and if nothing changes, you can be sure everything is exactly the way it should be.

-### .. now, the is `community.routeros.api_find_and_modify` module idempotent?!
+### .. now, is the `community.routeros.api_find_and_modify` module idempotent?!
 Apparently, it is.
 [A small sentence](https://docs.ansible.com/ansible/devel/collections/community/routeros/api_find_and_modify_module.html#notes) in the documentation reveals it:
 > [..]
 The latter case is needed for idempotency of the task: once the values have been changed, there should be no further match.